MalphasWats/computing.codes/gfxdesign.markdown

 ## Learning Objective

 * Develop general *Fireworks* design skills
-* Using the 'Bézier' pen tool
+* Using the 'Bezier' pen tool
 * Applying colour gradients
 * Arranging objects in a scene